 This diploma opens up better employment opportunities and higher earning potential, as demonstrated by the significant difference in median annual earnings between people with a high school diploma or GED and those without a high school credential.

 Recognizing the significance of the GED, pursuing one is crucial.
 However, passing the GED exam is challenging.
-To adequately prepare for the test you can attend prep classes or use online study materials
+To adequately prepare for the test you can attend prep classes or use online study materials.

-GED Requirements in Oklahoma
+GED in Oklahoma Requirements

 You must be at least 16 years old; however, if you are 16 or 17, there may be extra requirements you need to satisfy.
 Additionally, you should not be currently enrolled in high school or any other educational program.
 Finally, you must not have completed high school.